Skip to Main Content

 The following figures illustrate the differences in implementation and result of circular directional (partial bright field) and circular dark field lights, on a mirrored surface:

-a – Bright field image of a mirror, b – Dark field image of a mirror; note visible scratch.
+Bright field vs. Dark Field System Geometry, a – Bright field image of a mirror, b – Dark field image of a mirror; note visible scratch.

-The relatively small amount of light scattered back into the camera just happens to catch an edge of a small feature on the surface, satisfying the “angle of reflection equals the angle of incidence” equation (See Fig. 28 for another example).
+The relatively small amount of light scattered back into the camera happens to catch an edge of a small feature on the surface, satisfying the “angle of reflection equals the angle of incidence” equation (See Fig. 29 for another example).

 Peanut Brittle Bag, a – Under a bright field ring light, b – Under a dark field ring light; note the seam and underlying contents are very visible.

-The seemingly complex light geometry distinctions between bright and dark field lighting can best be
+The seemingly complex light geometry distinctions between bright and dark field lighting can best be explained in terms of the classic, “W” concept (Fig. 30).

 Bright field vs. dark field, a – BF and DF lighting geometry and light angles of incidence, b – Light function diagram showing how a scratch on an otherwise flat field, stands out in a dark-field lighting geometry image.
-The scratch reflects the light at its local angle of incidence back to the camera, in this case,
+The scratch reflects the light at its local angle of incidence back to the camera in this case

 Another important aspect of dark field lighting is its flexibility.
-Many standard partial bright field lights can be used in a dark field geometry.
+Many standard partial bright field lights can be used in a dark field configuration.
 This technique is also very good for detecting edges in topographic objects, and the directional variety can be used effectively if there is a known, standard or structured feature orientation in an object, not otherwise requiring 360 degrees of light direction to generate contrast.
 A good example of this is a scratch generated on continuous sheet steel caused by something on the conveyor belt, creating a continuous longitudinal scratch.
-In this instance, and low angle directional light pointing across the web/conveyor will highlight the scratch very easily and consistently.
+In this instance, a low angle directional light pointing across the web/conveyor will highlight the scratch very easily and consistently.

-Line Lighting
+Structured Line Lighting

-Linescan Lighting, a – Line light function diagram for high-angle and low-angle (dark field) application, b – High-out- put line light, c – Small-footprint, Fresnel lens line light.
+Linescan Lighting, a – Line light function diagram for high-angle and low-angle (dark field) application, b – High-output line light, c – Small-footprint, Fresnel lens line light.

 A much more thorough explanation of line lighting and linescan cameras is available here from Vision Systems Design: